newwayland/baseline-economy/notes/issues.md

 11. The goods prices from each firm are added up and divided by the number of firms.
 It is assumed that the household only knows about prices of goods at the planning stage.

+12. The demand for t=0 is given to the model exogenously at startup.

+13. Workers continue to seach minimally for jobs when on notice.
+The inconsistency in the model is maintained.

+14. The satisfaction amount is the whole number lower than 5% of the planned daily amount of goods.
+Unsatisfied demand is any 'remaining demand' above the satisfaction amount.
+This seems to fit with the description of the buying algorithm in the paper.